Bora Bora, French Polynesia with two kids, four adults

 Lessons learned

-• The pool gets really crowded, and it becomes almost impossible to use
+• The pool gets really crowded, and it becomes almost impossible to use/enjoy

 • Food and drinks are unlimited, which teenagers loved (especially breakfast buffets and made-to-order late night pizza)

 • The destinations are not guaranteed, and the off-boat times were kind of weird.
-We had to leave the boat at 6 am to see DR before it left again at 2 pm.
+We had to leave the boat at 6 am to see the Dominican Republic before it left again at 2 pm.
 No one wants to day drink before breakfast

 • We guess a cruise is partly for the entertainment and the value, not really for the destinations